sumit7894/langchain/README.md

 # TEXT EXTRACTER

-Welcome to Your Project Name!
+Welcome to the Text Extracter!
 This project utilizes Long Chain for prompt-based text extraction and OpenAI for key-value pair generation.
 The extracted data is displayed in a table format within a Next.js app.

 ## Setup